 Unfortunately Cefolia was last seen on Thursday, August 6, and was reported missing on Saturday, August 8.
 His car was found at the Waterfall Glen Forest Preserve, not far from his home in Elmhurst.
-Police and volunteers have been searching that area, but haven’t had any luck yet.
+Police and volunteers searched that area, but didn’t find any clues.

 Latest details about Cefolia’s disappearance

-It has now been nearly a month since Cefolia went missing, and there still has been no sign of him.
-There’s a Facebook group set up to help find Cefolia, which now has around 1,200 members (there was a group before with more members, but it didn’t seem to be legit, as it was run by a guy who claimed to be “working with Zuck” on this case).
+We’re coming up on two months since Cefolia went missing, and there still has been no sign of him.
+There’s a Facebook group set up to help find Cefolia, which now has around 1,800 members.

 - Elmhurst police was allegedly investigating Cefolia even before he went missing, though the details of that aren’t known, and he hasn’t been charged with anything; a city spokesperson said “we are unable to comment any further on this as it remains an active and ongoing investigation”